Tuesday, April 21, 2026

 You need three controls:

-2. Rate limiting — individual agents can't saturate resources
+2. Rate limiting: individual agents cannot saturate resources

 Authentication: OAuth 2.1, Not API Keys

-The MCP spec includes an authorization framework based on OAuth 2.1 with PKCE.
-Use it.
-API keys in headers are fine for internal tools with one team and one environment.
-They don't scale to multi-tenant, multi-agent deployments.
+The MCP authorization specification for HTTP-based transports builds on OAuth metadata and protected-resource metadata.
+Use that pattern.
+API keys in headers are fine for a single internal tool, but they do not scale to multi-tenant, multi-agent deployments.

 Here's a minimal OAuth 2.1 protected MCP server using FastAPI: